vedantgattani/DEWPAT/README.md

 This repo contains implementations of several simple measures of image complexity, including ones based on frequency content, information entropy, spatial derivatives, and differences in local statistical moments.
-Some basic statistical visualization methods are also present.
+Some basic visualization methods are also present.

 ## Requirements

-Requires: scikit-image, numpy, matplotlib, and scipy.
+Requires: scikit-image, numpy, matplotlib, scikit-learn, and scipy.
 An easy way to obtain them is via the conda environment specified in `env.yaml`.

 Create environment: `conda env create -f env.yaml`.